koenderks/aRtsy/README.md

 library(aRtsy)
 ```

 **Note:** render times in RStudio can be quite long for some artworks.
-It is therefore strongly recommended to save the artwork to a file before checking it out.
+It is therefore strongly recommended to save the artwork to a file (e.g., `.png` or `.jpg`) before viewing.
 You can use the `saveCanvas()` function for this, which saves the artwork with an appropriate size and quality.

 ```r
 artwork <- canvas_strokes(colors = c('black', 'white'))